-Online sexual harassment training is available in all shapes and sizes: it may be experiential and may include video, games, group discussions or lectures.
+Online sexual harassment training and sexual harassment training software are available in all shapes and sizes: it may be experiential and may include video, games, group discussions or lectures.
 Since sexual harassment prevention courses are diverse in its methods and delivery, it must not be uniformly defined.
 Nevertheless, given the popularity of sexual harassment prevention courses, it remains important to question its effectiveness.
 Are sexual harassment prevention courses practical and efficient methods to minimize sexual misconduct at work?

 How sexual harassment prevention courses can be effective

 Increases awareness around sexual assault

 Sometimes, workers can feel confused about what is deemed sexual abuse.
 Online sexual harassment training can be useful in putting everyone on the same page about what constitutes harassment, while at the same time providing people with the language and tools to address it.